yuvipanda/words/content/post/on-crypto.md

 'crypto' or 'web3' communities attractive.
 I'm going to try write down why in this post.

 Most of this isn't unique thought - others have written about these with much more citations, and deeper analysis than I have.
 I encourate you to seek those out and read them.

-## Extremely toxic community

-Right out of the bat, the self-proclaimed community around the monikers 'web3' and 'crypto' seems *extremely* toxic, in ways that are generally order of magnitude more toxic than most open source toxicity.
-Absolute massive dealbreaker.
-The amount of money sloshing around there seems to be attracting the kinda folks I don't really want in my communities.
+This is also not an exhaustive list, but a bare minimum.

 ## Environmental impact of proof of work